juampe/base-ghc/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-# GHC docker container to build cardano 🐳
+# GHC artifacts container generated to build cardano 🐳
 Cardano docker is can now be supported as container a in Raspberri Pi or AWS Gravitron container platform.
 It is based in ubuntu focal builder in a documented and formal way (supply chain review).

 Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/base-ghc).
 Access to the Git [repository](https://github.com/juampe/base-ghc)

-It is based in [juampe/base-cabal](https://hub.docker.com/r/juampe/base-cabal).
+It is based in cabal [repository](https://github.com/juampe/base-cabal) artifacts.

 # Minimize supply chain attack. 🔗
 You can supervise all the sources, all the build steps, build yourserlf.
 # Multi-platform image 👪
 Supported platforms:

 * linux/amd64
-* linux/arm64/v8
+* linux/arm64

-🙏If you apprecciate the effort, please consider to support us making an ADA donation or staking ADA into the Nutcracker [NUTCK](https://nutcracker.work/) pool. addr1qys8y92emhj6r5rs7puw6df9ahcvna6gtdm7jlseg8ek7xf46xjc0eelmgtjvmcl9tjgaamz93f4e5nu86dus6grqyrqd28l0r
+* linux/riscv64

 # A complex building proccess recipe to build cardano. 🔥
 We are working very hard, to bring this container.
 The building process in quemu arm64 is huge (20 times slower).
 Please undestand that this is an "spartan race" building process due to qemu limitations.